 To get better from depression, people should enjoy every little thing, find a new passion, adapt to changes, be socially and physically active, and should be connected to loved ones.

 1st tip: Reach out to people and stay connected

 You don’t want to meet or see anybody when you are depressed.
-Support of family and friends matter a lot in recovery from depression.
+Support from family and friends matters a lot in recovery from depression.
 So people with depression should make contact with others to overcome the issues.
 Ask your close friend or pal to meet you.

 - Get out to in the real world